erendelituna7-cloud/UCL-Champion-Alghoritim/README.md

 - Rankings are sorted by **Points** first, then **Goal Difference** as a tiebreaker.
 - This is a stats-based prediction using existing match data

-## Bug
--  Sprict has conatin a one bug that , even thoug bayern and arsenel share the same goal code becuse of pyhton raking by Alphabetic line Arsenal coming before Bayern.
-That reoson script put Areseanl before Bayern.

 ##  License